MikroElektronika/mikrosdk_click_v2/clicks/4x4rgb2/details.md

 void c4x4rgb2_set_led_brightness ( c4x4rgb2_t *ctx, uint8_t led_num, uint8_t brightness );
 ```

-- `c4x4rgb2_write_led_matrix` This function writes the led matrix data from the click context object.
+- `c4x4rgb2_write_led_matrix` This function writes the led matrix data from the Click context object.
 ```c
 err_t c4x4rgb2_write_led_matrix ( c4x4rgb2_t *ctx );
 ```

 ## Example Description

-> This example demonstrates the use of 4x4 RGB 2 click board by setting all 16 LEDs to different colors and changing the LEDs color every 500 milliseconds.
+> This example demonstrates the use of 4x4 RGB 2 Click board by setting all 16 LEDs to different colors and changing the LEDs color every 500 milliseconds.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which sets the LEDs brightness to level 1 and the color to black (all LEDs off).
+> Initializes the driver and performs the Click default configuration which sets the LEDs brightness to level 1 and the color to black (all LEDs off).

 ```c